Skip Navigation

 (“How well did we do it?”)

-• Percent of community partners that are meaningfully involved in the design, implementation, and evaluation of child health initiatives.
-(Measures authentic community engagement.)
+• Percent of partnerships led by Title V that establish formal agreements outlining roles, responsibilities, and shared accountability for child health outcomes.
+(Shows partnership quality and sustainability) Percent of community partners led by Title V that are meaningfully involved in the design, implementation, and evaluation of child health initiatives.
+(Measures authentic community engagement)

 Quadrant 3: